01-edu/public/subjects/tron/README.md

 return coordsInBound.filter(isFree)[0];
 ```

-- save the file, push the changes and re-run the game in the browser.
-  If the cache was correctly disabled,
-  you have changed your AI behaviour from a random pick of available moves
+Save the file, and re-run the game.
+If the cache was correctly disabled, you will have changed the behavior of your AI player from random movements, to only making forward moves.
-  to only going forward.

-- To understand better the way of controlling your AI,
-  read the comments inside the AI file and do a lot of testing.
+To better understand controlling your AI player, read the comments inside `ai.js`, and do a lot of testing.

-- When peer-corrected, you AI will be competing against other AIs.
-  Be aware that there will be the possibility for the peer-correcter
-  to use his or her own AI.
+During the audit, you will be competing against other AI players.
+Be aware, that there is a possibility for the auditor to use their own AI.

 _May the best tron win :)_